alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 Do you know what caused the error?
 Let's investigate it...

-If you click on the `execution` ID` link, You are redirected to the pipeline execution summary and you can see the error message `Project cannot be found` in CodeBuild.
+If you click on the `execution ID link`, you will be redirected to the pipeline execution summary and you will see the error message `Project cannot be found` in CodeBuild.

 ![codepipeline11](console/codepipeline-11.png){:class="border"}

-Also, you can click on the <kbd>AWS CodeBuild</kbd> action name and you will be redirected to CodeBuild service... where you will receive the same error information: "Resource not available".
+Also, you can click on the <kbd>AWS CodeBuild</kbd> action name and you will be redirected to the CodeBuild service... where you will receive the same error information: "Resource not available".

 ![codepipeline12](console/codepipeline-12.png){:class="border"}